vsanthanam/Athena/Sources/Athena/Athena.docc/Articles/Deserializing.md

 let jsonFromString = try JSON(jsonString: jsonString)
 ```

-If you need more control over the way the type is serialized, you can use the static interface from ``JSON/Deserializer``.
+If you need more control over the way the data is deserialized, you can use the static interface from ``JSON/Deserializer``.
-This API allows you to perform deserialization operations asynchronously.
-It also allows you to supply an options bitmask for further customization.
+These APIs allows you to perform deserialization operations asynchronously.
+They also allows you to supply an options bitmask for further customization.

 For example: